ShariqAli-Dev/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   Sessions use cookies to verify the user on the client side.
+This is fine for small applications but becomes unefficient when you begin to have thousands or even millions of user.
+JSON Web Tokens allow you to verify a secret.
+Instead of having to search in a cookie jar for a specific cookie, you just communicate on the server side with a secret.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   Bcruptjs helps us store passwords in a secure manner by hasing it using a secret.
+This ensures that there is no password leak and the user's personal will be known to nobody else.

 3. How are unit tests different from integration and end-to-end testing?
+   Unit tests often tests a single function to ensure it is working; the most specific form of testing.
+Integration testing ensures that your different components are interacting with each other as expected.
+End to end testing often replicates the user experience going from top to bottom of the website, clicking and doing whatever it can.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+   Test driven development allows us to write cleaner code.
+When we write the tests before the code, we give insurance to our application that things don't break further down in the future.
+It saves times and allows the abstraction and evolution of any application.